mohite-abhi/Operating-System-Notes/15. Memory Management/README.md

 		- introduction
 			- here process data can be divided and put at non contiguous places
 			- if we divide them dynamically as holes are created dynamically, it will be costly
-			- so we divide them in secondary memory and call each division a page
+			- so we divide them to same size in secondary memory and call each division a page
 			- and we create frame in memory equal to size of page for ease of fitting
 		- memory is byte addressale for cpu
 		- ![d89f0da3b132bb440989aeec4931bc48.png](../_resources/535f78865bb0470792d1426e2cd185cd.png)